In the Arms of Her Dragon

 She replied to him, which was the last letter she had sent prior to his most current response.

-I didn't say that Harry and Ron would be lucky enough to feel the pleasure of your good graces.
+I didn'tsaythat Harry and Ron would be lucky enough to 'weasel' (I see what you did there, not funny, Malfoy) their way in to your heart.
 Honestly, you should be more careful when you read letters, lest you read it wrong and interpret it differently.
 All I'm trying to convey here is that I cannot be thankful enough for what you did.